 Store It In Correct Conditions

 Projectors can be a little finicky about storage.
-Because they have some delicate parts, they need to be stored in areas that aren’t too humid, aren’t too dry, don’t have a lot of temperature variation, and also should be kept out of bright sunlight.
+Because they have some delicate industrial parts, they need to be stored in areas that aren’t too humid, aren’t too dry, don’t have a lot of temperature variation, and also should be kept out of bright sunlight.

 Clean the Fans Regularly